kungkuang/hello-world/README.md

 # hello-world

-this's my first repository in GitHub.
+this's my first repository on GitHub and I'll have my first project on GitHub.